When Should I Service My Oil Flooded Rotary Screw Air Compressor?

 Monthly: Perform Daily checks

-- Check inlet air filter
+- Clean inlet air filter and enclosure filters.

-- Take oil sample
+- Take oil sample if needed

-- Check scavenger line flow
+- Check separator scavenger line flow (if applicable)

 - Check v-belts (if applicable)